ScraperWizard/pattern-ocr-plates/README.md

 cd py-model
 python3 -m venv .venv
 .venv/bin/pip install -r requirements.txt
-CAR_MODEL_WEIGHTS=/absolute/path/to/compcars_best_model.pth .venv/bin/uvicorn server:app --host 0.0.0.0 --port 8000
+.venv/bin/uvicorn server:app --host 0.0.0.0 --port 8000
 ```

+The weights file (`py-model/compcars_best_model.pth`) is included in the repo, so no extra configuration is needed.
 The Next.js API route sends each upload to both Plate Recognizer (for OCR) and this FastAPI service (for make/model/color).
 The UI cross-checks those predictions against the JSON registry and flags mismatches.

 ## Live camera controls